Invoking MCollective Actions

 This is the default way to log in as the

 peadmin user.
-It means that orchestration commands can only be issued by the group of users who can fully control the puppet master.
+It means that MCollective commands can only be issued by the group of users who can fully control the Puppet master.

 Adding SSH Keys

-If you wish to allow other users to run orchestration commands without giving them full control over the puppet master, you can add their public SSH keys to
+If you wish to allow other users to run commands without giving them full control over the Puppet master, you can add their public SSH keys to

 peadmin’s authorized keys file.